 Therefore, though the principal contractor is responsible for the management of the work, there must be cooperation between the key site decision-makers for the document to be completed in full.

-A CPP should contain the details below, along with any other information relevant to the specific project it is being drafted for.
+A CPP should include the following details below, along with any other information relevant to the specific project it is being drafted for.

 1. The name of the contractor the plan is being prepared for.